trashgomi/mojique-translation/.github/ISSUE_TEMPLATE/desp-template.md

 ---
 name: Desperation Translation Template
 about: Template for issues regarding translations for desperate chats and suggesting peeing outdoors.
-title: Desperation: [What point in the story?]
+title: 'Desperation: [What point in the story?]'
 labels: desp
 assignees: ''